rux-lang/Web/src/docs/unsigned/uint8.md

 | Representation   | Binary, wraps modulo 2<sup>8</sup>  |
 | Hardware support | Native on all supported targets     |

 `uint8` is the canonical byte type — an unsigned fixed-width integer whose size is identical on every target platform.
 It stores non-negative values in plain binary and wraps modulo 2<sup>8</sup> on overflow.
+The compiler-provided alias [`byte`](/docs/aliases/builtin) names this exact type and reads more naturally in raw-memory contexts.

 ## Literals